+The CBP partnership made progress on both outcomes but gaps remain to be addressed for both leading up to 2025, and over the next two years.
+In 2025 there will need to be communication of the message “all practices are in place but water-quality standards and improvements will take longer to be achieved”

+WIP Outcome

 The CBP partnership did not meet its 2017 nitrogen target, but it continues to improve tracking, reporting and assessing the effectiveness of implementation actions.
 In addition, the Bay watershed jurisdictions are implementing BMP tracking, verification and reporting protocols and programs.
 As the CBP tracks partners’ progress toward goals for cleaner waters, verifying that practices are being implemented correctly and are reducing nutrient and sediment pollution as expected will be critical in measuring success.
 EPA, the Bay watershed jurisdictions, local governments, the private sector and nongovernmental organizations use these data to inform accountability and adaptive decision-making and redirect management actions and resources.

 Future specific management approaches to support tracking, reporting, assessment and verification include: